SShojaie/Suicide_rate/README.md

   **_Observable Trends/Insights:_**
   +   With the exception of GDP & Generosity, Canada out performs the US across Happiness Index variables.
-Perception of corruption is especially low in Canada, compared to the US.
-This clearly demonstrates that GDP is not the most dominant factor in measuring a country's happiness index.
+  +   Perception of corruption is especially low in Canada, compared to the US.
+This clearly demonstrates that GDP is not everything when it comes to a nation's Happiness Index.

   ----

   ### Happiness Over Time
-  ### **_Can happiness change over time?_**
+  ### **_Is happiness changing over time?_**

   <div align="center">